-Officially it should be inspected every 12 months.
+According to the regulations - it should be inspected every 12 months.

 The initial lightning protection system test should be thorough and detailed in accordance with BS 6651 / BS EN 62305, with the following years taking less extensive visual inspections.

 Besides that, you need a company you can rely on.
 STQ Vantage has been built up over the years on the consistent and reliable service.
 Poor quality service costs our customers, so it is in our best interest to provide them the best they deserve.

 As a part of regular rooftop maintenance programs STQ handles inspection and testing, and provides a certificate of compliance along with a condition report advising remedial action where required, which we trust makes the building maintenance easier for you.

 Not all remedials are critical.
-Some are recommended and some are good to have, so do not feel under pressure to implement non-critical requirements.
+Some are recommended and some are good to have, so do not feel under undue pressure to implement non-critical requirements.
 It is important that your lightning protection partner issues you reliable and fair advice.

 IT equipment can become seriously affected and damaged when lightning systems are ineffective at conducting the electricty.

 Testing and inspecting of a lightning conductor system.
 Having regular tested and maintained lightning protection systems ensures any breaks and defects can be repaired, giving the building maximum protection from lightning strikes.
 An inspection carried out in Bristol.